Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 As a white morning dawns over Dorian Bay, the overnight storm subsides, leaving small waves rippling across the water where two sailboats float.

-Some are blue icebergs marked by rough vertical stripes, as if scratched by giant iron claws, while others are pyramid-shaped with brown parallel lines, resembling the layers of the Earth.
+Some are blue icebergs marked by rough vertical stripes, as if scratched by giant iron claws, while others are pyramid-shaped with brown parallel lines, resembling the layers of the earth.

 As the wind calms further in the afternoon, I row my dinghy to shore, step onto a black, rocky beach scattered with whale bones, and walk onto the white expanse.

-On the eternal snow, so dense that it leaves no footprints, lies the body of a seal almost three meters long.
+On the eternal snow, so dense that it leaves no footprints, lies the body of a seal almost 3 meters long.
 It is a Weddell seal with silvery fur and a spotted pattern, reportedly weighing about 500 kilograms.

 As I slowly approach, it lifts its head and gazes at me.
-Its round eyes and dog-like face, with whiskers, remind me of my middle school classmate Shiraki-kun…
+Its round eyes and dog-like face, with whiskers, remind me of my middle school classmate Shiraki-kun.

 Farther across the dense snow, I step over a narrow stream of melted snow, climb a white slope, and reach an ice ridge.